View Document Text

 Oak Ridge’s policy is to seek to obtain best execution, the best combination of net price and

-for the benefit of our clients as a result of trading, for our clients.
-When deciding what brokers
+benefit of our clients as a result of trading, for our clients.
+When deciding what brokers to use, the

-to use, the Firm evaluates the full range and quality of services including quality of execution,
+Firm evaluates the full range and quality of services including quality of execution, research and

-research and related services provided, financial stability, responsiveness, clearance and
+related services provided, financial stability, responsiveness, clearance and settlement procedures,

-instructions (directed brokerage) or to compensate a brokerage firm or vendor for research and
+(directed brokerage) or to compensate a brokerage firm or vendor for research and related services

 Directed Brokerage

-majority of these programs require or recommend that trading be directed through a specific
+of these programs require or recommend that trading be directed through a specific broker-dealer,

-broker-dealer, often affiliated with the Sponsored Program.
-In many cases, such as wrap fee
+often affiliated with the Sponsored Program.
+In many cases, such as wrap fee programs, the client

-programs, the client pays a single fee that includes the Sponsor’s trading costs.
-Clients who do
+pays a single fee that includes the Sponsor’s trading costs.
+Clients who do not participate in

-ability to achieve best execution for a client.
-For example, the commissions negotiated between
+to achieve best execution for a client.
+For example, the commissions negotiated between a client

-a client and the brokerage firm may be higher than what Oak Ridge might have negotiated.
-The
+and the brokerage firm may be higher than what Oak Ridge might have negotiated.
+The client may

-client may be getting other services from the brokerage firm that justify a higher trade cost and
+be getting other services from the brokerage firm that justify a higher trade cost and Oak Ridge will

 Oak Ridge may try to mitigate some of the costs associated with directed brokerage when doing